shwang6/ZillowAnalysis/README.md

 ## Master Function Sudo-Code

 1. Get zip code from Firestore that has not yet been scraped (see 'firestore.py')
-2. Get random user-agent for heading
+2. Get random user-agent for heading (headers.py)
 3. Get first page of search results
 4. If http request was not blocked by captcha:
 5. Get range of page results (for the for-loop below)
    (Number of pages is the number of results/40, with a max of 25)
 5. For each page in search results (starting with page 2):
     a.
+If http request was no blocked:
-Retrieve, parse and clean response (clean_results.py)
+         i.
+Parse and clean response (clean_results.py)
-    b.
+         ii.
 For each listing in search results:
-            i.
-Add to Firestore 'listings' collection (see 'firestore.py')
+               1. Add to Firestore 'listings' collection (see 'firestore.py')
 6. Repeat with rentals = True (append '/rentals' to URL)
 7. Update zip code in Firestore with 'scraped' = True